open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 ## Bürokratt update on Estonia - Working Plan - D. Dahl ##

-*Dr. Dahl just finished a call with Rainer Türner from the Estonia ISA and that great progress is made overall.*
+*Dr. Dahl just finished a call with Rainer Türner from the Estonia ISA and noted that great progress is being made overall.*

 *Mr. Türner is creating a series of user stories.
 For the first one, Bürokratt wants to provide voice-based communication based on OVON specifications to integrate their technology with third-party participants following the same specifications.
 This is the overarching goal.*